codingforpleasure/customized-workspace/Ubuntu/useful-resources/python.md

 ### Double Asterisks usage

-The ** operator does something similar, but with keyword arguments.

-The ** operator allows us to take a dictionary of key-value pairs and unpack it into keyword arguments in a function call.
+The ** operator allows us to take a **dictionary of key-value pairs and unpack it** into keyword arguments in a function call.

 ```python
 date_info = {'year': "2020", 'month': "01", 'day': "01"}